Quantum Link Homology via Trace Functor I: Abstract

-Motivated by topology, we develop a~general theory of traces and shadows in an~endobicategory, which is a~bicategory $\ccat C$ with an~endobifunctor $\endofun\colon \ccat C \to\ccat C$.
-Applying this framework to the~bicategory of Chen--Khovanov bimodules with identity as $\Sigma$ we reproduce Asaeda--Przytycki--Sikora (APS) homology for links in a~thickened annulus.
-If $\Sigma$ is a~reflection, we obtain the~APS homology for links in a~thickened M\"obius band.
-Both constructions can be deformed by replacing $\endofun$ with an~endofunctor $\endofun_q$ such that $\endofun_q \alpha:=q^{-\deg \alpha}\endofun\alpha$ for any 2-morphism $\alpha$ and identity otherwise, where $q$ is a~fixed invertible scalar.
-We call the~resulting invariant the~\emph{quantum link homology}.
-We prove in the~annular case that this homology carries an action of $\Uqsl 2$, which intertwines the action of cobordisms.
+Applying the quantized trace to the~bicategory of Chen--Khovanov bimodules we get a new triply graded link homology theory called {\it quantum annular link homology}.
+If $q=1$ we reproduce Asaeda--Przytycki--Sikora (APS) homology for links in a~thickened annulus.
+We prove that our homology carries an action of $\Uqsl 2$, which intertwines the action of cobordisms.
 In particular, the~quantum annular homology of an $n$--cable admits an action of the braid group, which commutes with the~quantum group action and factors through the~Jones skein relation.
 This produces a~nontrivial invariant for surfaces knotted in four dimensions.
 Moreover, a~direct computation for torus links shows that the~rank of quantum annular homology groups does depend on the~quantum parameter $q$.
-Hence, our quantum link homology has a~richer structure.